NyashaNziramasanga/Masters-of-Computer-Science/2021-Semester-2/COMP8715-heuristic-optimisation/Week4-ml-evaluation/week4-notes.md

 ### Informedness or bookmaker informedness (BM)

-Not biased by unbalance classes with range of [-1 1]
+- Not biased by unbalance classes with range of [-1 0 1]
+- Uses all TP, FN, FP and TN into account

 - 0 always being guessing,
 - 1 perfectly correct and